kufayeka/capacitorjs-mqtt-native-plugin/README.md

 # CapacitorJS MQTT Native Plugin

-⚡️This is an easy-to-use CapacitorJS plugin that enables your CapacitorJS-powered Android mobile app to connect to an MQTT broker and send/receive messages.
-With this plugin, you can easily implement MQTT-based communication in your Android CapacitorJS app natively.
+⚡️ This plugin enables CapacitorJS-powered Android mobile apps to connect to an MQTT broker and send/receive messages natively.

-### Support for iOS is currently in development and will be added soon.
+#### ⚠️ Note: Support for iOS is currently in development and will be added soon.

-#

 ## Installation

+To install the plugin, run:

 ```bash
 npm install capacitorjs-mqtt-bridge